josmar-crwdstffng/angular/aio/content/guide/schematics-authoring.md

 The "Hello World" schematic might, for example, ask the user for their name, and display that name in place of the default name "world".
 To define such a prompt, add an `x-prompt` property to the schema for the `name` variable.

-Similarly, you can add a prompt to let the user decide whether the schematic uses color when executing its hello action.
+Similarly, you can add a prompt to let the user decide whether the schematic uses color when running the associated hello action.
 The schema with both prompts would be as follows.

 <code-example header="src/hello-world/schema.json" language="json">